The 3D pulsar magnetosphere with machine learning: first results: Summary and conclusions

 Our methodology involves the decomposition of the pulsar magnetosphere into the regions of open and closed field lines.
 This allows us to treat the separatrix current sheet as a perfect mathematical discontinuity between the two regions.
-We also `numerically remove' the equatorial current sheet by reversing the field direction in the southern hemisphere, and reverting it to its true direction after the 3D solution is obtained.
-Our present method can be directly applied to more general ideal MHD problems that contain current sheets, as for example in active regions of the solar corona.

-In this short Letter we show our first preliminary solution for a particular size $\theta_{\rm pc}=36^\circ$ and shape (circular) of the polar cap of open magnetic field lines, and a particular pulsar inclination angle $\lambda=20^\circ$ with respect to the axis of rotation.
-The solution is obtained in a spherical coordinate system that corotates with the star.
-We acknowledge that we need to improve the training of our NNs by reducing their losses even further.
-Nevertheless, our preliminary results elucidate the potential of our method to generate the reference solution against which we will compare current numerical solutions of the pulsar magnetosphere.
+We also `numerically remove' the equatorial current sheet by reversing the field direction in the southern hemisphere, and reverting it to its true direction after the 3D solution is obtained. {We do acknowledge that although this approach helps in dealing with magnetospheric current sheets numerically, it completely ignores the physics of reconnection, electromagnetic energy dissipation, plasma instabilities and particle acceleration along them.
+In that sense, our solutions may be considered only as ideal solutions that must be augmented with the microphysics of the current sheets.} Our present method can be directly applied to more general ideal MHD problems that contain current sheets, as for example in active regions of the solar corona.
+In this paper we present our first solution for one particular size and shape (circular) of the polar cap of open magnetic field lines, and for one particular pulsar inclination angle with respect to the axis of rotation.
+The solution is obtained in a coordinate system that corotates with the star. {Our results elucidate the potential of our method to generate new solutions of the ideal pulsar magnetosphere}.